Chief Officers

 Patrick Stewart joined the Marietta Fire Department in 2002 after serving 10 years as a volunteer in his hometown of Cashiers, NC.
 In 2005, he obtained his Paramedic Certification through Chattahoochee Technical College.
 He worked to obtain numerous certifications preparing him to better serve the citizens of Marietta.
 His certifications include Fire Instructor, Hazardous Materials Technician, Swiftwater Rescue Technician, Fire and Life Safety Educator, Fire Inspector, and Fire Investigator.

 The first nine years of his career were spent in Fire Suppression.
 His first promotion was to Firefighter Engineer in 2007.
 In 2011 he was promoted to Lieutenant and transferred to the Fire Marshal’s Office.
 Patrick remained in the Fire Marshal’s Office from 2011 until 2016 where he served multiple roles including stints as the Education Officer and Inspections Officer.
 In 2014, Patrick became the lead Fire Investigator for the Marietta Fire Department and he also became a certified police officer after attending North Central Georgia Law Enforcement Academy.
 From March of 2016 until August of 2018, Patrick again served in the Suppression Division.
 Early in 2018 he was promoted to Captain and had returned to the Fire Marshal’s Office where he served as one of two Deputy Fire Marshals.
-In 2021, Patrick was promoted to Assistant Chief and assigned as the Shift Commander of A-shift, and was most recently assigned to the Training Division as the Chief of Training.
+In 2021, Patrick was promoted to Assistant Chief and assigned as a Shift Commander, has served at the Chief of Training, and was most recently promoted to Deputy Chief of Administration.

 Patrick has had a distinguished career and received multiple awards for his hard work.
 In 2008 he was awarded the Firefighter Engineer of the Year.
 He received the Hometown Heroes Award from the Rotary Club of Marietta in 2012.
 He was awarded the Distinguished Achievement Award in 2013 from the Cobb County Chamber of Commerce.
 Patrick also has multiple Life Saver awards.
 He was selected to attend the inaugural United Leadership Program in 2021, designed for Public Safety Leadership Development and delivered by the Coles College of Business at Kennesaw State University.